Klorator/aquaras/README.md

 ## Workflow summary

 - Call `ras.RunlistGenerator()`
 - Input all the runlist info under “Well input”
   - Optionally: download/upload the tsv under “Full list” to save/resume a project
 - Generate a runlist under “Runlist” and download the tsv
 - Do experiments.
 Yeay!
 - Call `ras.SplitOutput()` and select the MassLynx complete summary output file (the file-selection window might be hiding behind RStudio)
 - Analyze the results for each compound
 - Publish paper!
 - Design new experiments (rinse and repeat)

+## Random group generator

+Created the function `ras.ran_series()` to distribute a list of observations/compounds into groups randomly.

 ## Planned features